 Primary support for each church-planting team member is provided by his sending church.
-However, most sending churches will want to appoint a smaller support team to serve as a connecting link.
+However, most sending churches will want to appoint a support team of three or four people to serve as a connecting link.
 This smaller support team can stay in touch and look after the church’s foreign worker(s) in specific ways.

 We suggest that the support team include one or more of the church’s leaders.
 At times it may also be appropriate to include someone from another congregation.
 Some churches or church groups appoint a mission board to function as the support team.
 Regardless of the model used, it is important to ensure that the wives and other ladies on the church-planting team, and not only the men, are cared for with intentionality.

 The following are essential areas of support which the sending church should undertake.

 Prayer support.
 Intercede continually, and keep the church and other intercessors informed of prayer needs.

 Moral and emotional support.
 Stay in touch, provide a listening ear, and be an intentional encourager.